AnubhabDebnath/LinkedIn_Job_Analytics/README.md

+**Problems aimed to solve**

+Our initial challenge involved extracting data from professional networking platforms such as LinkedIn.
+These platforms typically have stringent measures in place to prevent easy data scraping, thus precluding the use of straightforward software solutions for this task.
+Our second task was to ensure the proper processing and thorough cleaning of the raw data.
+This step was crucial to minimize the presence of outliers and enhance the overall quality of our dataset.

 # <img src="https://media.tenor.com/S_MxiWkUAHMAAAAi/steps-baby-steps.gif" width="48" height="48"> **Steps Involved**

 There were a few steps involved bofore we got to the analysis part which are as follows: